jlesly/brewcoffee/spec.md

 • Your models must:

-- Include at least one has_many, at least one belongs_to, and at least two has_many :through relationships
+[X] Include at least one has_many, at least one belongs_to, and at least two has_many :through relationships
+    User
+    has_many :brews
+    has_many :comments
+    has_many :brew_comments, through: :brews, source: :comments
+    Brew
+    belongs_to :user
+    has_many :commnets
+    has_many :users_commented, through: :comments, source: :user

+    Comment
+    belongs_to :user
+    belongs_to :brew

-- Include a many-to-many relationship implemented with has_many :through associations.
+[X] Include a many-to-many relationship implemented with has_many :through associations.
 The join table must include a user-submittable attribute — that is to say, some attribute other than its foreign keys that can be submitted by the app's user
+    Attribute submitted by user-> comment content

 • Your models must include reasonable validations for the simple attributes.
 You don't need to add every possible validation or duplicates, such as presence and a minimum length, but the models should defend against invalid data.